rdbuf/HighloadCup2018/README.md

 - Initial data are valid
 - Prefix and code of any phone number begin with a non-zero digit, and all the parts fit into their respective bitfields of 8, 16 and 36 bits
 - Interests intersection of any two users does not exceed 20
+- IDNs are not involved (https://en.wikipedia.org/wiki/Internationalized_domain_name)

+### Thanks
+Utilities that saved me a lot of time:
+- valgrind
+- pegtl

 ### Imaginary database schema
 ```